top of page

 Fix 1: Infallibilism

-Infallibilism strengthens the justification criterion of the tripartite definition of knowledge to indubitable justification.
+• Infallibilism strengthens the justification criterion of the tripartite definition of knowledge so that the justification becomes unquestionable.

-Smith’s justification for his belief was not infallible because the president could have been wrong, lying, or a hallucination.
+• Smith’s justification for his belief was not infallible because the president could have been wrong, lying.
+He was never certain.

-BUT: This could lead to complete scepticism.
+• BUT: This could lead to complete scepticism.
 This is too restrictive and opens the door for knowledge being impossible as we will never be able to meet the justification criteria.
+Everyday justifications are not infallible.

 Fix 2: No False Lemmas

-This can solve Gettier problems because it requires that we analyse the process involved in coming to believe a proposition.
-It allows us to make sure there are no false beliefs or invalid steps in reasoning involved.
+• This can solve Gettier problems because it requires that we analyse the process that we took when we formed a proposition to make sure that we isolate what went wrong when we formed our beliefs.
+It allows us to make sure there are no missteps in our reasoning.

 Criticism of No False Lemmas: